Shelex/free-otp-api/README.md

 - `puppeteer-extra` + plugins is used to bypass cloudflare protection
 - `fastify` as web framework
 - locking mechanism for creating browser instance to avoid spawning multiple browsers when race condition appears
-- just closing the puppeteer page when request is aborted to avoid background running tasks in puppeteer
+- mechanism to close the puppeteer page when request is aborted to avoid background running tasks in puppeteer
-- 1 GB RAM + 1 Core VPS on Ubuntu 22, systemd process that handles running app, nginx as reverse-proxy for app.
+- systemd process that handles running and restarting app, nginx as reverse-proxy, certbot for handling ssl.

 ## Links
 - [puppeteer-extra](https://github.com/berstend/puppeteer-extra)